Entradas digitales - Software

 // Initializes a DigitalInput on DIO 0

-DigitalInput input = new DigitalInput(0);
+DigitalInput m_input = new DigitalInput(0);

 // Initializes a DigitalInput on DIO 0

-frc::DigitalInput input{0};
+frc::DigitalInput m_input{0};

 Leyendo el valor de DigitalInput